-NYU Shanghai Reads is a program to bring the NYU Shanghai community together around a single common text chosen to spark intercultural dialogue among members of our diverse community.
+NYU Shanghai Reads is a program that brings the NYU Shanghai community together around a single common text chosen to spark intercultural dialogue among members of our diverse community.
 While serving as a key theme for first-year orientation, the whole university community is also welcome to participate through a series of events throughout the academic year.

-Shark’s Fin and Sichuan Pepper: A Sweet-Sour Memoir of Eating in China by Fuchsia Dunlop is the NYU Shanghai Reads Selection for the 2021-22 academic year.
+The Way Spring Arrives and Other Stories is the NYU Shanghai Reads Selection for the 2023-24 academic year.

 Accessing the Book